dremovd/bgr/README.md

 The CSV file contains the raw ratings exported from BoardGameGeek.

+Each game name in the table links directly to its BoardGameGeek page.
+A status column shows an emoji based on the official BGG rank: 🔥 for top‑200 ("Bestseller"), 🔎 for rank up to 1000 ("Rare find"), and 💎 for everything below ("Hidden gem").

 ## GitHub Pages

 Publish the contents of the `docs/` directory as a GitHub Pages site.